 Maggie E. Pahos

-Maggie E. Pahos is an editorial intern at Creative Nonfiction.
-She is currently pursuing her MFA in creative nonfiction at Chatham... read more
+Maggie E. Pahos is a former editorial intern at Creative Nonfiction.
+Her writing has appeared in The Rumpus, the Pittsburgh Post-Gazette,... read more

 Or how to play strip spin-the-bottle